simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 ## Module summary

 This module is for the argument validations' decorators.
-Mainly the following decorators exist. <br>・not_empty_string <br> ・Set the validation to check that a specified argument's string is not empty. <br>・handler_args_num <br> ・Set the validation to check a specified handler argument's number. <br>・handler_options_type <br> ・Set the validation to check a specified handler-options argument's type. <br>・is_integer <br> ・Set the validation to check a specified argument's type is the `int` or `ap.Int`. <br>・num_is_gt_zero <br> ・Set the validation to check that a specified argument's value is greater than zero. <br>・is_easing <br> ・Set the validation to check a specified argument's type is the `ap.Easing`.
+Mainly the following decorators exist. <br>・not_empty_string <br> ・Set the validation to check that a specified argument's string is not empty. <br>・handler_args_num <br> ・Set the validation to check a specified handler argument's number. <br>・handler_options_type <br> ・Set the validation to check a specified handler-options argument's type. <br>・is_num <br> ・Set the validation to check a specified argument's type is the number-related type. <br>・is_integer <br> ・Set the validation to check a specified argument's type is the `int` or `ap.Int`. <br>・num_is_gt_zero <br> ・Set the validation to check that a specified argument's value is greater than zero. <br>・num_is_gte_zero <br> ・Set the validation to check that a specified argument's value is greater than or equal to zero. <br>・is_easing <br> ・Set the validation to check a specified argument's type is the `ap.Easing`. <br>・is_hex_color_code_format <br> ・Set the validation to check a specified argument's value is a hexadecimal color code format.

 ## `_extract_arg_value` function docstring